codesplinta/busser/README.md

 ## Old Concepts, New Setup

 At the core, busser is simply a collection of ReactJS hooks.
-The concept of an [event bus](https://medium.com/elixirlabs/event-bus-implementation-s-d2854a9fafd5) (implemented using the `Mediator Coding Pattern`) employed to pass data around in parts of a frontend (and backend) software applications isn't new.
+The concept of an [event bus](https://medium.com/elixirlabs/event-bus-implementation-s-d2854a9fafd5) (implemented using the `Mediator Coding Pattern` or `Pub/Sub`) employed to pass data around in parts of a frontend (and backend) software applications isn't new.
 This (pub/sub - think Redis) concept has been around for a long time in software developement and while being very vital to service-oriented/kernel software architecture and systems, it has been plagued in its use at scale when deployed on frontend web applications by lacking a set of correct and adequate logic constraints at scale as well as debug data about the events being fired in an orderly (and not a hapharzard) manner.
 It's very easy to overuse and by consequence get overwhelmed by the sheer number and frequency of events (from event buses) and data being fired and passed around respectively.
 However, the biggest issue with this concept at scale is managing the predicatability and flow of these events.
 So, this project proposed 1 specific way to communicate across components (as broadcasts - i.e. events fired from source to destination):

 - cascade broadcasts